 Every afternoon, anywhere in America: people race to fast food joints and supermarket deli counters.
 Their bounty – stress-eaten at their desk, eyes on the computer screen – is high in fat and calories, not to mention packaging.
-Utopia knows a few alternatives.
+Utopia knows a few alternatives for a good and healthy lunch.

 One third of our life is spent at work and every third meal is eaten there – typically lunch.
 Yet it is rarely a good, healthy, or sustainable repast.
 A common complaint is that it is difficult to feed ourselves well in the modern workplace.